Love Your First Trimester With These Essentials

-Depending on how you are feeling, you may need to adjust some of your clothes to accommodate your growing body.
+Depending on how you feel, you may need to adjust some of your clothes to accommodate your growing body.
 With my first child, I gained 12 lbs. in the first trimester and needed to alter what I wore the closer I got to 13 weeks but with my second, I wore all the same clothes the whole first three months.
-If you find yourself like me with my first baby, here are all the adjustments I made in those first 13 weeks.
+If you’re like me with my first baby, here are all the adjustments I made in those first 13 weeks.

 These saved me from buying new bras right away.
 I noticed within a month my chest was getting wider and my boobs were slowly getting bigger.
 My bras pretty quickly became tight and made wearing them very uncomfortable.
 So I ran to Amazon and picked up these bra extenders and made my first trimester a lot more comfortable without having to buy a new bra just yet.